 Now, the PC will restart; after that, verify the TPM version; it should be TPM 2.0, Secure Boot State, and Boot Mode.

 Finally, your PC is ready for the upgrade.

-Windows 11 is available as an insider preview on the developer channel only, if you find any ISO file on the non-Microsoft website then don’t download and install, it may contain different types of malware and may infect your PC.
+Windows 11 is available as an insider preview on the developer channel only; if you find any ISO file on a non-Microsoft website, then don’t download and install it.
+It may contain different types of malware and may infect your PC.

-Your PC should be compatible with Windows 11, if your PC is 2-3 years old then you should have all the required components, enable TPM, and secure boot from BIOS and you are ready for the upgrade.
+Your PC should be compatible with Windows 11 if it is 2-3 years old.
+The PC should have all the required components.
+You can easily enable TPM and secure boot from BIOS, and you are ready for the upgrade.
 Also, Microsoft will launch a compatibility checker tool in the coming months.